sizovs/cucumber-3g/README.md

-## Example integration of Cucumber, Groovy, Guice and Gradle which supports:
+## Example integration of Cucumber, Groovy, Guice and Gradle

+### Features
 - Thread-safe parallel scenario execution
 - Sharing state among step definitions
 - IntelliJ-friendly package layout which does not require Glue path modification
-- Test execution during Gradle "test" task
+- Scenario execution during Gradle "test" task

-## Idea
+### Solution description
-The basic idea is to make proper use of World - an object that stepdefs delegate to which is unique to every scenario.
-In our case World keeps references to all Guice-managed dependencies which are directly accessible from stepdefs.
-One cool think about is that IntelliJ makes sure dependencies from World are visible inside stepdefs.
+The basic idea is to make proper use of World - an object which stepdefs delegate to and which is unique to every scenario.
+In this solution World keeps references to all Guice-managed dependencies which are directly accessible from stepdefs.
+IntelliJ makes sure dependencies from World are visible inside stepdefs.

-## Technical stuff
+### Technical details
-Env.groovy lives in the same directory as stepdefs live and thus is picked by Cucumber backend.
+Env.groovy lives in the directory where stepdefs live and is therefore picked by Cucumber backend.
 Env.groovy registers special World closure which is invoked before each scenario.
-An object returned by the closure is set as a delegate for scenario.
-The trick is to return the whole new World.
+An object returned by the closure is set as a delegate for a scenario.
+The trick is to return a new, independent World built from a fresh Guice Injector.
+Because scenarios do not share instances of Guice dependencies, it's possible to convey state in singletons without worrying about isolation.

-registers special World closure which gets called before every scenario.
+### Notes
+It's important to keep all step definitions within the same directory, otherwise Env.groovy might not be loaded when scenario is launched from IntelliJ due to Cucumber Plugin implementation specifics.